 - Short time period between pregnancies (less than 6 months between a birth and the beginning of the next pregnancy)

+- Ethnicity.
 Preterm labor and birth occur more often among certain racial and ethnic groups.
-Infants of black mothers are 50% more likely to be born preterm than infants of white mothers.3
+Infants of African American mothers are 50% more likely to be born preterm than are infants of white mothers.4

 - Late or no health care during pregnancy